 - Do we, as individuals, have preferences for working in a particular way?

 This includes topics such as team behaviors and values, decision-making rules, how to coordinate and communicate, and frame expectations in case of failure.

 What’s typically IN (i.e the behaviors the team wants to commit to) and OUT (i.e the behaviors the team wants to avoid)

-Gather all the team members involved or all the key stakeholders in case of a project.
-Place a Team Contract poster on the wall and:
+Assemble all team members or the key stakeholders for a project, and display the Team Contract poster on a wall.

-The TAM helps align everyone contributions on a regular basis and usually requires frequent updates to reflect changes as the work is progressively delivered.
-The Team Contract helps establish agreements that span over the entire period of the collaboration.
-Team Contracts are generally established at the beginning of projects, when new teams are formed, when new talents join an existing team or when radical changes require the team to reboot its operating mode.
+While the TAM aligns everyone's contributions regularly and necessitates frequent updates as work progresses, the Team Contract establishes agreements for the entire collaboration period.
+Team Contracts are typically created at the start of projects, when forming new teams, when new talents join existing teams, or when radical changes necessitate a reboot of the team's operating mode.